Extremal problems and the combinatorics of sumsets

 \section{Maximal asymptotic nonbases}

-Minimal asymptotic bases are extremal objects in additive number theory.
-We also have the dual notion.
+Minimal asymptotic bases are extremal objects in additive number theory. \\ Nathanson~\cite{nath1974-11} introduced the dual notion.
 A set of nonnegative integers is an \emph{asymptotic nonbasis of order $h$} if it is not an asymptotic basis of order $h$.
 An asymptotic nonbasis $A$ of order $h$ is \emph{maximal} if $A \cup \{a\}$ is an asymptotic basis of order $h$ for every nonnegative integer $a \notin A$.
 We ask the following questions: Do maximal asymptotic nonbases exist, and, if they do, is every asymptotic nonbasis contained in a maximal asymptotic nonbasis?

 There are trivial examples of maximal asymptotic nonbases.
-For example, the set of even integers is a maximal asymptotic nonbasis of order 2, and other simple examples can be constructed that are unions of congruence classes.
+For example, the set of even integers is a maximal asymptotic nonbasis of order 2.
+Other simple examples can be constructed that are unions of congruence classes.
 There are also nontrivial examples.
 Erd\H os and Nathanson~\cite{nath1975-13} constructed a class of maximal asymptotic nonbases of order 2 that contain arbitrarily long gaps and so are not unions of congruence classes.

 The first example of an asymptotic nonbasis that is not contained in a maximal asymptotic nonbasis is due to Hennefeld~\cite{henn77}, who constructed a set $A$ with the property that a superset $A'$ of $A$ is a nonbasis if and only if $A'$ is a co-infinite subset of $\N_0$.
 There exists no maximal co-infinite subset of an infinite set, and so $A$ is not contained in a maximal nonbasis.